MaksymYakushev/DA1.MentalHealth/README.md

 | --- | --- | --- |
 | 0 | 0 | 0 |

+**At this stage:**
+- The data has passed a basic quality check;
+- It has been found to be clean, consistent, and free of anomalies or duplicates;
+- I can proceed to the next step.

 ## Task 3.
 Dashboard Creation: Build interactive dashboards using Tableau to visualize key trends and patterns in the data

 ## Task 4.
 Presentation: Summarize findings and insights in a clear and concise presentation to communicate results effectively